getsentry/sentry-javascript/docs/integrations/express.rst

         throw new Error('Broke!');
     });

-    // The request handler be the first item app.use(raven.middleware.express.requestHandler('{{ SENTRY_DSN }}'));
+    // The request handler must be the first item app.use(raven.middleware.express.requestHandler('{{ SENTRY_DSN }}'));

     // The error handler must be before any other error middleware